SFULibrary/islandora_doi_framework/README.md

 ## To do

 * Figure out best trigger and workflow for automatically updating metadata associated with a DOI.
 This should probably not happen every time the source datastream is modified, although that is one option.
-* Figure out how to do batch DOI minting and updating.
+* Figure out how to do batch DOI minting and updating (The DataCite module now has a drush script that will so batch minting).
 * Submodules that mint DOIs from registration agencies other than DataCite, e.g. CrossRef.
 * Submodules that persist DOIs to locations other than MODS and DDI.